emrgnt-cmplxty/automata/automata/docs/config/config_types/template_formatter.rst

 ``AutomataAgentConfig`` provides a way to load the agent configurations specified by the ``AgentConfigName``.
-The configuration options can be set during the instantiation of the class or configured using the ``AutomataAgentConfigBuilder``.
+The configuration options can be set during the instantiation of the class or can be loaded using the ``load`` classmethod.
 It provides utility methods to load and setup agent configurations while also validating the provided settings.
 The class offers a convenient way to create an agent with custom configurations and includes closely related symbols like ``AgentConfigName``.

 Related Symbols
 ---------------

--  ``automata.config.config_types.AgentConfigName``
+-  ``config.config_types.AgentConfigName``
--  ``automata.core.agent.agent.AutomataAgent``
+-  ``automata.core.agent.agents.AutomataOpenAIAgent``
--  ``automata.config.agent_config_builder.AutomataAgentConfigBuilder``
+-  ``config.agent_config_builder.AutomataAgentConfigBuilder``
--  ``automata.core.agent.coordinator.AutomataInstance``
+-  ``automata.tests.conftest.automata_agent``

 Example
 -------